 Where a child has either/both an EHCP and/or ENF, these will be reviewed annually and updated or resubmitted (if appropriate) accordingly.
-A pupil's Learning Passport will incorporate the targets identified in their EHCP.
+A pupil's One Plan will incorporate the targets identified in their EHCP.

-Parent Partnership:
+Parent I Partnership:

-At Northgate Primary School, we aim to promote a partnership with parents.
+At North ngate Primary School, we aim to promote a partnership with parents.
 We will do this through:

-- □ Involving parents as soon as concerns are raised. - □ Ensuring all parents are made aware of the arrangements of Learning Support including the opportunities for meetings between parents and SENDCo both formally at Parents' Evenings and informally, by agreement. - Providing open door access to the SENDCo to discuss the child's needs and approaches to address them - □ Supporting parents' understanding of relevant legislation, including but not limited to The 0-25 Special Educational Needs and Disability Code of Practice (2014), and other external agency advice and support. - Undertaking Annual Reviews for children with EHCPs or ENF.
+Involving parents as soon as concerns are raised.

+Ensuring all parents are made aware of the arrangements of Learning Support including the opportunities for meetings between parents and SENDCo both formally at Parents' Evenings and informally, by agreement.

+Providing open door access to the SENDCo to discuss the child's needs and approaches to address them

+Supporting parents' understanding of relevant legislation, including but not limited to The 0-25 Special Educational Needs and Disability Code of Practice (2014), and other external agency advice and support.

+Undertaking Annual Reviews for children with EHCPs or ENF.

-Resources Available and Access Arrangements
+ces Available and Access Arrangements

-There are three teaching rooms allocated to the Learning Support Department, equipped with a networked computer, and Soundfield systems are available in the hall, dining room and all classrooms.
-The school also has a wide range of resources, including specific ICT programmes, to assess and support children with varying needs, including:
+compute also has re three teaching rooms allocated to the Learning Support Department, equipped with a networked er, and Soundfield systems are available in the hall, dining room and all classrooms.
+The school is a wide range of resources, including specific ICT programmes, to assess and support children lying needs, including:

-- □ Literacy
+Literacy

-- Mathematics
+Mathematics

-- □ Speech Language and Communication
+Speech Language and Communication

-- □ Social and Emotional
+Social and Emotional

-- □ Behaviour
+Behaviour

-- Visual and Auditory
+Visual and Auditory

-- □ Fine and Gross motor
+Fine and Gross motor

-- Dyspraxia
+Dyspraxia

-- Dyslexia
+Dyslexia

-- □ Autism
+Autism